 False Stream operator will not use the existing error table (default).

-How to modify destination table dynamically at runtime
+- Teradata Destination: How to modify the Teradata Destination table dynamically at runtime

 - Fixed: Component failed when using column of type ByteInt (Thank you, Alan).